Combo Levels--GJCW

 - Is working on “playing the changes”—hitting chord tones and using the correct scale for each chord while improvising

-- Has developed at least a beginning understand of jazz music theory and chord progressions like the ii-V-I
+- Has developed at least a beginning understanding of jazz music theory and chord progressions like the ii-V-I

 Advanced Level